sercankulcu/sercankulcu.github.io/_thoughts/love-was-the-good-morning-i-took-for-granted.md

 ---
 title: "Love Was the Good Morning I Took for Granted"
 date: 2010-04-24
+description: "Love often hides inside ordinary repetitions that only become visible when they stop happening."
 tags:
   - love
   - relationships
   - habits
   - memories
   - reflection
 ---

 There are things we notice because they happen.